13

 ROI Score: 13/100 · Poor Value

-Brewton-Parker College, a small Baptist private in Mount Vernon, Georgia, posts an ROI score of 13 -- one of the lowest scores in this batch and firmly in the Poor Value tier.
+Brewton-Parker College, a small Baptist private in Mount Vernon, Georgia, posts an ROI score of 13 - one of the lowest scores in our dataset and firmly in the Poor Value tier.
 The institution serves 774 students.
-Sticker tuition is $20,120 but net price is substantially higher at $26,054 -- the inversion happens at very-low-aid institutions where required fees and room/board components dominate the all-in cost.
+Sticker tuition is $20,120 but net price is substantially higher at $26,054 - the inversion happens at very-low-aid institutions where required fees and room/board components dominate the all-in cost.
 Four-year all-in is $104,216.
 Six-year median earnings are $29,800, climbing to $42,009 by year ten.
 The 34.8-year payback period is exceptionally long.
-The most damaging input is completion rate (5) at just 21% -- among the lowest in American higher education.
+The most damaging input is completion rate (5) at just 21% - among the lowest in American higher education.
 The 60.6% three-year repayment rate is also weak.
 Median debt of $24,990 produces a 0.839 debt-to-earnings ratio.
 The institution does not have any programs reported in the federal data with sufficient cohort size for individual analysis.
-Brewton-Parker operates as a Baptist mission-driven institution in rural southeast Georgia; like Messenger College in this batch, it should be evaluated on theological alignment and community fit rather than financial-ROI metrics designed for general higher education.
+Brewton-Parker operates as a Baptist mission-driven institution in rural southeast Georgia; like Messenger College in our dataset, it should be evaluated on theological alignment and community fit rather than financial-ROI metrics designed for general higher education.

 Payback Period